JDIZM/node-cli-csv/README.md

 - [typescript](https://www.typescriptlang.org/)
 - [vitest](https://vitest.dev/)

-A few things to understand

-1. building with esbuild
-2. building with the typescript compiler

-Importing the package.json makes the tsc compiler bundle the /src folder into the /dist folder.
-To keep these two build options working together esbuild is configured to nest the output in /src folder too.

-Have a play around with the configuration and build options to suit the project.

-This is a work in progress template and welcome to feedback.

 ## Requirements

 This project requires node.js to be installed.
 This project uses volta to manage node versions.